grunwaldlab/metacoder/README.md

 ### Download the current version

-While this project is in development it can be installed through Github:
+Stable releases are available on CRAN, but the most recent version can be installed through Github:

     devtools::install_github(repo="grunwaldlab/metacoder", build_vignettes = TRUE)
     library(metacoder)

 If you've built the vignettes, you can browse them with: